 The answer to this one is as easy as it is complicated.
 Your hair grows however fast your hair grows.
 On average that’s about half an inch a month, for some people it’s more and for some people it’s not as fast.
 Medical conditions and dietary issues can affect this as well, usually slowing growth down, but for the purpose of answering this question we’re going to pretend we’re dealing with a totally healthy growing environment.
 So circling back, your hair is going to grow as fast or as slow as it grows.
-The longer it gets the more potentially damaging things its been exposed to (hot tools, general elements, chlorine, etc).
+The longer it gets the more potentially damaging things it’s been exposed to (hot tools, general elements, chlorine, etc).
 Even with the best preventative care routine you’ll still get some damage at the ends (those pesky split ends) which can and sometimes do split all the way up the hair strand.
 Obviously that’s a pretty major compromise to the structural integrity of your hair strand.

 Getting regular trims removes those damaged ends before the damage has a chance to spread further up your hair.
-Yes, that means it’s going to take longer to get your hair down to your lower back but it also means that once it gets there it’s still going to be strong and healthy when it finally does get there.
+Yes, that means it’s going to take longer to get your hair down to your lower back but it also means that it’s still going to be strong and healthy when it finally does get there.
 The optimal schedule for you to keep your hair healthy will depend in large part by your overall styling routine and color schedule.
 If you’re someone who washes and conditions a few times a week and lets your hair air dry, you can easily go up to 12 weeks before needing a refresh on your cut.
 Keeping with a color schedule will likely keep you in the salon on a regular enough basis to keep your ends healthy, but we all know that life happens.
 If you’re someone who uses hot tools on a somewhat regular basis, you’re probably want to have your ends cleaned up every 6-8 weeks or sooner.